ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 2/26/2022 - Added to the SilkScreen "the PicoFlasher" as it will works with this QSB Board (Colors are the same too)  :D

-2/25/2022 - Moved the C up to the top with Green.
-Changed Geek Island Logo.
+2/25/2022 - Moved the C up to the top with Green and changed Geek Island Logo.